-The Commissioner has issued general guidance on issues relating to trust registration applications which deals with general issues in relation to trust registrations, and outlined factors taken into account when determining whether a scheme should be registered as a declared wholesale unit trust scheme.
+The Commissioner has issued two rulings, one providing guidance on certain issues relating to trust registration applications and the other outlining the factors taken into account when determining whether a scheme should be registered as a declared wholesale unit trust scheme.
 You should take note of these rulings and the relevant issues, which include:

 - The purpose and nature of the scheme and whether it is effectively wholesale,

-- Whether the scheme was established for a particular investor or for a specific type of investor, i.e. public, professional or institutional investors,
+- Whether the scheme was established for a particular investor or for a specific type of investor, i.e. public, professional or institutional,

 - Whether units in the scheme have been offered to retail investors or restricted to professional and institutional investors,

-- The degree of ownership and/or control a particular investor or group of related investors has/have over the scheme,
+- The degree of ownership and/or control a particular investor or group of related investors has over the scheme,

 - The percentage of units in the scheme held by qualified investors either alone or together with associated persons,

 - The value of each unit holder’s subscription under the scheme,

 - The direct and indirect land holdings of the scheme, including the unencumbered value of each land holding, and